-Friday, September 22, 2017 (46th day before election day)
+Friday, September 20, 2019 (46th day before election day)

 -Last day to order a special election to fill a vacancy (if authorized to fill vacancies by special election).
-If the election was ordered after the 70th day before election day, the filing deadline will be the 40th day before election day.
+If the election was ordered after the 70^{th} day before election day, the filing deadline will be the 40th day before election day.
 (Secs.
 201.052 and 201.054(a)(2)).
 Please note that the Election Code requires the election to be ordered as soon as practicable after the vacancy occurs.
 (Sec.
 201.051).

-SEE NOTE under entry for August 29, 2017.
+SEE NOTE under entry for August 27, 2019.

--Deadline to challenge the filing of an application for a place on the ballot as to form, content, and procedure, if the ballots are mailed on the 45th day before election day, Saturday, September 23, 2017.
+-Deadline to challenge the filing of an application for a place on the ballot as to form, content, and procedure, if the ballots are mailed on the 45th day before election day, Saturday, September 21, 2019.
 This deadline will change if the ballots were mailed prior to the 45th day before election day.
 Sec.
 141.034.

-NOTE - NEW LAW: Section 141.034 as amended by Senate Bill 44 (2017) provides that an application for a place on the ballot may not be challenged for compliance with the applicable requirements as to form, content, and procedure after the day before any ballot to be voted early by mail is mailed to an address in the authority's jurisdiction.
+NOTE: Section 141.034 (2017) provides that an application for a place on the ballot may not be challenged for compliance with the applicable requirements as to form, content, and procedure after the day before any ballot to be voted early by mail is mailed to an address in the authority's jurisdiction.

-Saturday, September 23, 2017 (45th day before election day)
+Saturday, September 21, 2019 (45th day before election day)